dankirkham/xkcd-skein-fpga/docs/alu.md

 6. Rotate [Primary/Secondary] Register left 16-bits.
 7. Write [Primary/Secondary] Register lowest 16-bits.
 ### Addition and XOR
 1. Load value from RAM or Constants ROM to Primary Register.
+See [Loading Value from RAM](#loading-value-from-ram).
 2. Load value from RAM to Secondary Register.
 3. Perform XOR or Addition.
 ### Counting Bits